mess110/coinmarketcap.northpole.ro/BACKWARD_COMPATIBILITY.md

 remove availableSupplyNumber;

 add new currencies;
-add converting history to v6 feature
+add converting history to v6 feature;
+replace '?' with nil

 <br />